- Contra: Operation Galuga

 There’s also quite a few playable characters, The game starts off with Bill and Lance, with the Probotector robots available in other modes, who play as much as they did in the older games, along with new double jump and dash abilities.
 As you play through the Story Mode, you’ll also unlock a few others, including the local guerilla Ariana, the commando Lucia (as a human rather than a cyborg as in Shattered Soldier), and the robot suit-wearing Stanley Ironside.
 Not only do each of these come with their own default health and special moves, but some of their weapon sets change, too.
 Ariana has lower health but can slide, and has a variant version of the Crush gun which fires grenades.
 Meanwhile, Lucia has a grappling hook similar to the one found in Contra 4, and Stanley can hover for a brief period of time.

-The Story Mode also regularly stops for characters, friends and foe, to stop and exchange words with each other.
+The Story Mode also regularly stops for characters, friends and foe, to exchange words with each other.
 The lore of Contra isn’t particularly interesting despite the writers’ best efforts, and the attempts at macho 80s action movie-style dialogue never really works either, though.
 One joke character is an experiment who keeps getting shot by snipers but miraculously survives by the end.
 He’s revealed as Brad Fang, the werewolf guy from Contra: Hard Corps, and he’s also joined by fellow soldiers Sheena and Browny (though here a human sized robot rather than a tiny one).

 However, the Hard Corps characters need to be unlocked in the Perk shop and they require an absolutely absurd amount of points to unlock.
 Similarly, you can purchase alternate soundtracks, ranging from tunes to old Contra and Castlevania games to new Contra remixes, but they’re also ridiculously expensive.
 It makes these bonuses feel like a free-to-play game even though there’s no microtransactions or any way to get more points beyond repeatedly grinding through the game’s various modes.